-Leading projects without periodically collecting performance data is the project management equivalent of walking on a tightrope blindfolded — while your experience and intuition might help you make a few steps forward, they won’t be enough to successfully carry you to the end of the project.
+Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

-This text will dive into the topic of key performance indicators to give you examples of the most important KPIs in project management and explain how, when, and why to use them.
+This text will dive into the topic of key performance indicators to give you 30 examples of KPIs in project management and explain how, when, and why to use them.

 KPIs can be used to measure the progress of your: